• Skip to primary navigation

 CEO of Arts Alliance Nick Varley says: “Following the huge success of Foxtrot’s previous film Hermitage Revealed we are pleased to be working with Margy Kinmonth and Maureen Murray once again.
 As the public appetite for arts films in cinemas and beyond continues to grow, Arts Alliance is pleased to be leading the way as we continue to find new ways of engaging with this audience.”

-Founder of the Art, Science and Sport Charity Foundation Alisher Usmanov says: “The beginning of the 20th century is one of the most exciting periods in the development of Russian and world art.
+The Art, Science and Sport Charity Foundation says: “The beginning of the 20th century is one of the most exciting periods in the development of Russian and world art.
 The film Revolution – New Art for a New World allows viewers to immerse themselves in this controversial time for a fresh look at the ideas and works of art of the avant-garde, whose courage amazes after 100 years.”

 Director Margy Kinmonth says: “I was inspired, as an artist, to discover how many of the descendants of Russian Avant-Garde artists are themselves working as artists today.
 Access to their intensely moving stories brings to life this extraordinary period of artistic innovation, which continues to exert such a powerful legacy a hundred years on.”